fengandzhy/spring-boot-demos/springboot-O/springboot-async-1/README.md

     }
 }
 ```
-In the MockQueue,because of the multi-threaded environment, we have to use 'synchronized' to the 'push' and 'pop' method
+In the MockQueue,because of the multi-threaded environment, we have to use 'synchronized' to the 'push' and 'pop' method：
 5. **QueueListener**
 ```
 @Component